SpyglassMC/Spyglass/README.md

 1. Install Jekyll according to [its documentation](https://jekyllrb.com/docs/#instructions).
 2. Run `npm run docs:start` to start a local preview at `localhost:4000`.

+### Build Pipeline

+The `build` script at the root level does the following steps in series:

+* Run the `build` script in `./packages/locales`.
+* Run the TypeScript compiler across all packages.
+* Then, do the two steps in parallel:
+	1. Run the `build` script in `./packages/playground`.
+	2. Run the `build` script in `./packages/vscode-extension`.

 ## Credits

 The original Spyglass logo was provided by [BlackNight0315](https://github.com/BlackNight0315).